top of page

 MILLENNIUM PROTOTYPE

-The information in this section is provided from a collector who was able to find and purchase the parts of the world's only known Millennium Prototype.
-The parts originate from a car dismantler who officially destroys parts from test series/prototypes for the VW Group!
+The information in this section comes from a collector who was able to find and purchase the original parts of the world's only known Millennium prototype.
+Using these original parts, the prototype is reconstructed as authentically as possible on the chassis of a

 Contact: martin.lambauer@icloud.com

-Before series production kicks off, the pilot departments of the factories build so-called pre-production cars, or "prototypes," which are then tested in everyday use.
+Before series production begins, the pilot departments, or in this case, "VW RACING GmbH" at the plants, build so-called pre-production cars, or "prototypes," which are then tested in everyday driving conditions.
 After the designs are approved, these cars are later handed over to VW-authorized scrap yards.
-Parts with stamped VINs or serial numbers are destroyed – other components apparently may also find their way to Beetle enthusiasts, who can buy them there.
+Parts with stamped VINs or serial numbers are destroyed – other components apparently also find their way to Beetle enthusiasts, who often buy them.

-Recently, a "Millennium Cup Edition" fan from Austria acquired a parts box that demonstrably came from a prototype of this series (… lot of points indicate that to the presented prototype Dubai).
-Based on these comparisons and the resulting findings, it is clear that VW was officially aware of this special series and the car's presentetion in the UAE.
-They were involved in the project and used their company structures for the production of these cars.
+Recently, the Austrian obtained a parts box that demonstrably originated from this prototype and this production series (…much points to the prototype exhibited in the UAE).
+Based on these comparisons and the resulting findings, it is clear that VW was officially aware of this special series and the presentation of the car in the UAE, was involved in the project, and used its corporate structures for the production of these cars.

 Let's take a closer look at the similarities and logical connections in the following images: